jgyapong31/git-example1/README.md

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are necessary to get the application up and running. my name is Justice
+I live in allentown Pa
+I have complet
 Things you may want to cover:

 * Ruby version